woonsanko/hippo-custom-gallery-picker-demo/README.md

 - Visit CMS at http://localhost:8080/cms/.
 - Open and edit a new article document. e.g, 'customgallerypickerdemo/news/2015/04/The medusa news'.
 - Click on 'Select' button in the 'News Image' field on the right pane.
-- You will see the 'customgallerypickerdemo/news/2015/04/The medusa news' binary folder be created automatically based on the current document path.
+- You will see the 'customgallerypickerdemo/news/2015/04/The medusa news/' binary folder be created automatically based on the current document path.
 - Upload an image file by using 'Browse...' and 'Upload' buttons on the top pane.
 - Select the uploaded image in the binary folder and click on 'OK' button.
 - Now you will see the image selected in the field.